 In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

-Symfony is fast becoming the favourite framework among developers for rapid application development.
+Symfony is fast becoming the favorite framework among developers for rapid application development.
 And despite releasing Symfony 3.1 and 3.2 in the previous quarter, they are still introducing many changes and upgrades.

 Yes!
-We know that Symfony is one of the best frameworks to develop REST API, so in this article, we will make simple REST API in Symfony 3.1..
+We know that Symfony is one of the best frameworks for developing REST API, so in this article, we will make a simple REST API in Symfony 3.1..
 By the end of this article, we will have covered the following topics

 - Understanding REST API